 - Human intelligence gathering

-The goal is to prepare you for the complex world of military intelligence and analysis.
+These programs are academically rigorous, requiring significant time in classrooms and computer labs to prepare you for the intricate field of military intelligence and analysis.

 Health and Maintenance-Related AIT

-As a Combat Medic trainee, you’ll learn:
+As a Combat Medic trainee, you will learn:

 - Emergency medical procedures